 Because the School of Music considers artistic talent in the review process, students must audition for consideration to the program.
 Please note that the audition for admission also serves as the audition for talent-based scholarships.
-For more information about the audition process, visit the School of Music website.

 - Perform at least one solo of major length.
 Solo movements and/or etudes contrasting in tempo and style are desirable.
 Advanced solos from state solo and ensemble contest lists are suggested.

 - Perform approximately 10 minutes of live performed (not pre-recorded) music.
 Audition material should demonstrate musicality through performance.
-Students may use any instrument(s) of their choosing, traditional, digital, or a combination of both.
+Students may use any instrument(s) of their choosing — traditional, digital or a combination of both.

 - Perform a work by JS Bach (can include one of the “Eight Little Preludes and Fugues”)